Preconditioned Score-based Generative Models: Related work

-There are some recent works on improving the sampling quality of SGMs and DDPMs.
-Song \etal{} \cite{song2020denoising} proposed DDIMs by improving the sampling of DDPMs via a non-Markovian sampling process.
-Liu \etal{} \cite{liu2021pseudo} further improved DDIMs by implementing the sampling process near a manifold to guarantee that the model can fit the ground-truth score function well.
-Kingma \etal{} \cite{kingma2021variational} proposed variations diffusion models to learn the noise schedule during training with another neural network for higher log-likelihood of the sampling results.
-Using the Hamiltonian Monte Carlo methods~\cite{neal2011mcmc}, Dockhorn \etal{} \cite{dockhorn2021score} extended the sample space of SGMs with a velocity vector, and proposed critically-damped Langevin diffusion (CLD) based SGMs.
-Jolicoeur-Martineau \etal{} \cite{jolicoeur2021gotta} used a numerical SDE solver with adaptive step sizes to accelerate SGMs.
-A number of recent works~\cite{salimans2022progressive,meng2023distillation,song2023consistency} have utilized the concept of knowledge distillation to expedite the sampling process of DDPMs.
-Their common idea is a progressive distillation approach, involving the iterative refinement of a pretrained model.
-In comparison, our proposed PDS comes with a unique advantage of not requiring to train additional models for sampling acceleration.
+There are some recent works on improving the sampling quality of SGMs and DDPMs by reshaping the diffusion process. \cite{song2020denoising} proposed DDIMs by improving the sampling of DDPMs via a non-Markovian sampling process. \cite{liu2021pseudo} further improved DDIMs by implementing the sampling process near a manifold to guarantee that the model can fit the ground-truth score function well.
+Using the Hamiltonian Monte Carlo methods~\citep{neal2011mcmc}, \cite{dockhorn2021score} extended the sample space of SGMs with a velocity vector, and proposed critically-damped Langevin diffusion (CLD) based SGMs. \cite{jolicoeur2021gotta} used a numerical SDE solver with adaptive step sizes to accelerate SGMs.

-{ As our PDS, some prior methods utilize non-isotropic noises to accelerate the sampling process.
-Jiang \etal{}\cite{jing2022subspace} restricted the sampling process in a linear subspace where the data reside to accelerate the convergence of the sampling process.
-This might help with the illcondition issue and convergence speed, as the space of sampling decreases.
-However, our PDS directly adjusts the scales of different coordinates of the sampling space for alleviating ill-condition issue, without the need for subspace restriction.
-Nichol and Dhariwal~\cite{DBLP:conf/icml/NicholD21} learned an additional variance vector during training a DDPM.
-Instead we exploit a preconditioning matrix simply estimated from the training data, without the need of training extra parameters.
-With diagonal covariance matrices, Bao \etal{} \cite{bao2022analytic,bao2022estimating} given the analytical formulation of a sequential of diagonal covariance matrices that maximizes the ELBO between the corrupting process and the sampling process for better sample performance.
-In comparison, our method is more efficient without solving a complex optimization problem. }
+As our PDS, some prior methods utilize non-isotropic noises to accelerate the sampling process. \cite{jing2022subspace} restricted the sampling process in a linear subspace where the data reside to accelerate the convergence of the sampling process.
+This might help with the {ill-condition} issue and convergence speed, as the space of sampling decreases.
+However, our PDS directly adjusts the scales of different coordinates of the sampling space to alleviate ill-condition issues, without the need for subspace restriction. \cite{DBLP:conf/icml/NicholD21} learned an additional variance vector during training a DDPM.
+Instead, we exploit a preconditioning matrix simply estimated from the training data, without training extra parameters.
+With diagonal covariance matrices, \cite{bao2022analytic,bao2022estimating} given the analytical formulation of a sequential of diagonal covariance matrices maximizing the ELBO between the corrupting process and the sampling process for better sample performance.
+In comparison, our method eliminates the need for solving additional complex optimization problems.